virtual-labs/exp-string-operations-iiith/experiment/aim.md

 **Problem 1:**

 A palindrome is a symmetric character sequence that looks the same when read backwards, i.e. from right to left.
-Interestingly, human being usually discards blank spaces and punctuation marks while recognizing a palindromes like: (a) ¡°Madam, I¡¯m Adam.¡± (b) ¡°Eve.¡± etc.
+Interestingly, human being usually discards blank spaces and punctuation marks while recognizing a palindromes like: (a) "Madam, I'm Adam."(b)"Eve." etc.

 Write a program that detects palindromes.
 Your program should accept a string from the key board and output YES/NO.

 **Input Specification**

 Input will contain a string S entered from keyboard, with number of characters less than 1000.

 **Output Specification**

 Output must be either "YES" or "NO"(quotes for clarity) depending upon whether or not it is a palindrome.

 **Sample Input and Output**

 Input: Madam, I'm Adam
 Output:YES
 Input: Eve.
 Output: NO